civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 36

-  **(1)** The Service shall provide an inmate in a structured intervention unit
+  **(1)** The Service shall, **every day, between the hours of 7:00 a.m. and 10:00 p.m.**, provide an inmate in a structured intervention unit

-    an opportunity to spend a minimum of four hours a day outside the inmate's cell; and
+    an opportunity to spend a minimum of four hours outside the inmate's cell; and

-    an opportunity to interact, for a minimum of two hours a day, with others, through activities including, but not limited to,
+    an opportunity to interact, for a minimum of two hours, with others, through activities including, but not limited to,

     programs, interventions and services that encourage the inmate to make progress towards the objectives of their correctional plan or that support the inmate's reintegration into the mainstream inmate population, and